Bipolar Disorder in Teens

 Experts don’t know the exact cause of bipolar disorder.
 But it does tend to run in families.
 So in some cases, it may be inherited.

 Which teens are at risk for bipolar disorder?

 A teen is at higher risk for bipolar disorder if another family member has it.
 Researchers are still looking for the gene or genes that may cause the disorder.

 The disorder often starts in the teen years or early adulthood.
-It affects boys and girls equally.
-But girls tend to have more symptoms of depression.

 What are the symptoms of bipolar disorder in a teen?